Inside: How to Stop Feeling Anxious, we have all felt it. It’s a part of our lives. Here’s a simple successful hack to use to minimize anxiety.

 Why had I volunteered?

 Two months ago when I had agreed to be a part of this, I was feeling fine.
 Over the weeks I started to have more nervousness.
 The week before the play, I was suffering from insomnia, every night, and sleep became elusive during the day too.
-Exhaustion and frustration were present the day of the program.
+Exhaustion and frustration were present on the day of the program.

 As I stood there surrounded by the Sunday school kids, I masked the inner tension I was feeling.
 However, inside I was crumbling and losing power to the jitters.